-This monitoring will be performed on at least a semi-annual basis thereafter, unless Luminant can demonstrate the need for an alternative monitoring frequency for repeated sampling and analysis for these constituents during the active life and the post-closure care period based on the availability of groundwater.
-If there is not adequate groundwater flow to sample wells semi-annually, the alternative frequency shall be no less than annual.
+This monitoring will be performed on at least an annual basis thereafter, unless Luminant can demonstrate the need for an alternative monitoring frequency for repeated sampling and analysis for these constituents during the active life and the post-closure care period based on the availability of groundwater.

-Within 90 days of obtaining the results from the initial assessment monitoring sampling event, groundwater protection standards will be established for all Appendix IV assessment monitoring constituents that were detected in the AX Landfill groundwater monitoring system wells as follows:
+Within 90 days of obtaining the results from the initial assessment monitoring sampling event, a GWPS will be established for each of the Appendix IV assessment monitoring constituents that were detected in the groundwater monitoring system wells as follows:

-- For constituents for which an MCL has been established, the highest of the MCL, UPL, and reporting limit for that constituent; or - For constituents for which an MCL has not been established, the higher of the UPL and reporting limit for that constituent (note: future revisions to the Rule may allow additional flexibility in establishing groundwater protection standards for states with EPA-approved CCR permit programs for Appendix IV constituents that do not have a MCL).
+• For constituents for which an MCL has been established, the highest of the MCL, UPL, and reporting limit for that constituent; or

+• For constituents for which an MCL has not been established, the higher of the UPL, reporting limit, or levels that are equivalent to specified regional screening level (RSL) for that constituent (note: future revisions to the Rule may allow additional flexibility in establishing GWPS for states with EPA-approved CCR permit programs for Appendix IV constituents that do not have a MCL).

-Each assessment monitoring constituent concentration will be compared to the appropriate groundwater protection standard to ascertain if a statistically significant increase above groundwater protection standards does or does not exist.
-Possible outcomes from comparing the assessment monitoring constituent concentrations to their respective groundwater protection standards are as follows:
+Each assessment monitoring constituent will be evaluated to ascertain if a statistically significant increase above the GWPS exists.
+Possible outcomes are as follows:

-- All assessment monitoring constituent concentrations at a well are less than or equal to their respective groundwater protection standard(s); or - One or more assessment monitoring constituent concentrations at a well are above their respective groundwater protection standard(s).
+- All averages from assessment monitoring constituent concentrations at a well are not statistically greater than to their respective GWPS; or - One or more averages from assessment monitoring constituent concentrations at a well are statistically greater than their respective GWPS.